English language requirements

 To access your official course details for the year you started your degree, please visit the handbook

-If you’re passionate about nurturing young, inquisitive children from prep to grade 6 and are motivated to make a genuine impact on future generations, Deakin's Master of Teaching (Primary) is for you.
+If you’re passionate about nurturing young, inquisitive children from prep to grade 6 and are motivated to make a genuine impact on future generations, Deakin's Master of Teaching (Primary and Early Childhood) is for you.

 Ready to become a highly sought-after primary school teacher with a holistic understanding of how young people learn and make sense of the world?

-The Master of Teaching (Primary) is infused with practical learning.
+The Master of Teaching (Primary and Early Childhood) is infused with practical learning.
 With a focus on dynamic skills and communication, you’ll graduate classroom-ready; a finely tuned educator and leader with a set of adaptable techniques.

 A career in education provides flexibility, variety and security.
 Learn first-hand from highly experienced and passionate teachers who understand the importance of recognising all students as people first.